 Since the nonzero $\delta$'s in the range $1 \leq r \leq k$ alternate in sign, all the $\beta$'s coming from the range $1 \leq r \leq k$ cancel, except for possibly the first or the last.
-This implies that $|\delta_0| \leq 1$ as well, since the only thing that can cancel $\beta^{\delta_0}$ is the first nonidentity factor or the last nonidentity factor.
+This implies that $|\delta_0| \leq 1$ as well, since the only thing that can cancel $\beta^{\delta_0}$ is the first non-identity factor or the last non-identity factor.

-Now the $\beta$ from the first nonidentity factor can only cancel the $\beta$ from the last nonidentity factor if all the $\alpha$'s as well as $\beta$'s in between cancel.
+Now the $\beta$ from the first non-identity factor can only cancel the $\beta$ from the last non-identity factor if all the $\alpha$'s as well as $\beta$'s in between cancel.
 This means that

 for the appropriate range of $r$: $a \leq r \leq b$.
 Since the $\delta$'s are in $\{-1,0,1\}$ and they alternate in sign, the only solution to this equation is when all $\delta = 0$.
-In this case, the first and the last nonidentity factors are in fact consecutive, the first has $\delta = 1$, while the last has $\delta = -1$.
+In this case, the first and the last non-identity factors are in fact consecutive, the first has $\delta = 1$, while the last has $\delta = -1$.
 This shows that it is impossible to have $\beta^{-1}$ from the first factor cancel a $\beta$ from the last factor.